Indices nudge lower in early trade; breadth strong

 Click here to connect with us on WhatsApp

-Foreign portfolio investors (FPIs) sold shares worth Rs 1,371.79 crore, while domestic institutional investors (DIIs), were net buyers to the tune of Rs 2,971.80 crore in the Indian equity market on 22 August 2024, provisional data showed.
+Foreign portfolio investors (FPIs) bought shares worth Rs 483.36 crore, while domestic institutional investors (DIIs), were net buyers to the tune of Rs 1,870.22 crore in the Indian equity market on 26 August 2024, provisional data showed.

 Stocks in Spotlight: